Somali–Portuguese conflicts: Aftermath

-The Omani Ya'rubids challenged Portuguese supremacy on the east African coast in the 17th century, and after decades of conflict in 1698, captured Fort Jesus at the Siege of Mombasa, marking the end of Portuguese political and commercial influence north of this region.
+The Omani Yarubids challenged Portuguese supremacy in the east African coast in the 17th century and after decades of conflict in 1698 captured the Portuguese Fort Jesus at Mombasa, marking the end of political and commercial Portuguese influence north of this city.

-The siege would have a significant impact on the power dynamics in the Swahili coast.
-Soon after, the Omanis took over Kilwa, Pemba Island and Zanzibar.
-The Portuguese sphere was reduced to Mozambique from where several attempts were made to restore hegemony in East Africa, but to no avail.

 In recent times, the Portuguese navy has resumed operations in the Horn area, against unofficial groups of Somali pirates as part of NATOs Operation Allied Protector, Operation Ocean Shield and the European Unions Operation Atalanta.